johnrob a month ago

 Neat.

-• johnrob 9 hours ago
+• johnrob a month ago

 You’ll also want to familiarize with “git apply -3 <file name>”, for when a diff can’t be applied cleanly.
 It will try “harder” to merge (three way method) and if it still fails it invokes the conflict merge “UX”: